 The Ultimate 7-Day Malta Itinerary: History, Beaches, and Culture

-Day 1: Valletta – Dive into Malta’s Capital
+Day 1: Valletta – Discover Malta’s Capital

 Morning